SatyendraBanjare/luagit2/docs/source/basic/blob.rst

 1. ``luagit2_blob`` : The blob whose oid is to be found.

-.. note:: The path should be relative to root directory of repository.

 * Creates a ``luagit2_oid`` for given blob.

 * :guilabel:`libgit2 equivalent` : https://libgit2.org/libgit2/#HEAD/group/blob/git_blob_id